How to write a research paper

 7. Determine supporting evidence

-Not every piece of research you’ve discovered will be relevant to your research paper.
-It’s important to categorize the most meaningful evidence to include alongside your discoveries.
-It's important to include evidence that doesn't support your claims to avoid exclusion bias and ensure a fair research paper.
+Not every piece of research you’ve discovered will be relevant to your paper.
+Categorize the most meaningful evidence to include alongside your discoveries.
+Also include evidence that doesn’t support your claims—this avoids exclusion bias and keeps the paper fair.

 Before diving in and writing the whole paper, start with an outline.
 It will help you to see if more research is needed, and it will provide a framework by which to write a more compelling paper.
 Your supervisor may even request an outline to approve before beginning to write the first draft of the full paper.
 An outline will include your topic, thesis statement, key headings, short summaries of the research, and your arguments.